practical-scientific-computing/practical-scientific-computing.github.io/python/05-functions.md

  * **polymorphic** by default - one function can handle multiple input types without any more work on the author's part

-The downsides to duck-typing are that Passing the wrong object can give two kinds of runtime errors:
+The downsides to duck-typing are that passing the wrong object can give two kinds of runtime errors:

   * The function CAN process the input, but the output is meaningless